Credit: Brandon Barré

 Attagirl

-Attagirl moves seamlessly from day to night, offering coffee and pastries in the morning before transforming into a stylish evening destination.
-By day, the cafĆ© serves expertly brewed espresso, matcha lattes and fresh-baked goods in a setting filled with eclectic dĆ©cor and soft natural light.
-In the evening, the atmosphere shifts—cocktails take center stage alongside shareable plates like charcuterie, shrimp toast and seasonal flatbreads.
-The space’s blend of cozy seating, playful accents and inviting energy makes it ideal for lingering, whether you’re starting your morning with a cappuccino or wrapping up the day with an espresso martini.
+As a cafĆ©-bar hybrid, Attagirl proves it’s possible to start your day with espresso and end it with an espresso martini.
+By day, the cafĆ© serves matcha lattes and fresh-baked goods in a setting filled with eclectic dĆ©cor and soft natural light.
+In the evening, the atmosphere shifts.
+Cocktails take center stage alongside shareable plates like charcuterie, shrimp toast and seasonal flatbreads.
+The space’s blend of cozy seating, playful accents and inviting energy makes it ideal for lingering.
 Attagirl’s versatility and charm make it a true neighborhood staple that’s hard to leave once you’ve settled in.

 Location: Hermosa BeachĀ